 Pearls have been valued by many cultures and were known to be worn by Persian kings over 4000 years ago.

-It is thought they have a relaxing , soothing and calming effect , also stimulating the imagination and increasing sensitivity.
+It is thought Mother of Pearl has a relaxing , soothing and calming effect , also stimulating the imagination and increasing sensitivity.